Plac3hold3r/MvxScaffolding/docs/privacy_policy.md

 ### Log Data

-We want to inform you that whenever you use our template, in a case of an error in the wizard we collect data and information (through third party products) called Log Data.
-This Log Data may include information such as your device name, operating system version, the configuration of the wizard when utilizing our template, the time and date of your use of the template, and other statistics.
+We want to inform you that whenever you use our template wizards, in a case of an error in the wizard we collect data and information (through third party products) called Log Data.
+This Log Data may include information such as your device name, operating system version, the configuration of the wizard when utilizing our template, the time and date of your use of the template wizards, and other statistics.

 ### Security